ZeitounCorp/wthih-savior/README.md

 ## Before you continue

 This library is under constant development.
 This documentation is written for wthih-savior V1.x (main branch).
+If a website is not listed in the documentation, please open an issue or a pull request.

 ## Getting started